-The Bio Policy & Leadership in Society Initiative (Bio.Polis) co-develops technologies, policies, and leaders to guide the future of biological innovation in the public interest.
+The Bio Policy & Leadership in Society Initiative (Bio.Polis) sought to co-develop technologies, policies, and leaders to guide the future of biological innovation in the public interest.

 Learn more about our efforts here: Download the Bio.Polis Primer